Is your heart older than you are?

 The heart is a vital organ responsible for pumping blood through your body.
 When the heart beats, it creates pressure that pushes the blood through your network of arteries and veins.
 Your blood pressure, then, is a result of both the force of the heart working to push blood through the system as well as the resting force between beats.
 These two forces are each represented by the numbers of a blood pressure reading.

-The top number measures the pressure (the MOST amout of presssure) in a person’s arteries when the heart beats, while the bottom number is the pressure reading between heartbeats (the LEAST amout of pressure).
+The top number measures the pressure (the MOST amount of presssure) in a person’s arteries when the heart beats, while the bottom number is the pressure reading between heartbeats (the LEAST amount of pressure).
 For information on a normal, healthy reading, check our Heart Health document.

 High blood pressure is typically called the “silent killer” because persons with the condition often show no symptoms.
 If the force is so strong that the tissue making up the walls of the arteries is continually being stretched, it starts damaging the walls of the blood vessels.
 The potential problems this causes includes:

 - Weakness in the blood vessel wall, making them more likely to rupture

 - Scarring in the walls of the arteries and veins

 - Clotting which will partially block a vessel so that needed blood cannot get through to the organs

 - Starving organs for blood and oxygen